Bookkeeper vs accountant: which does your business need?

 Clean up your books once and for all

-• Data errors: Rushed entries contain mistakes
+- data errors: rushed entries contain mistakes

-• Lost receipts: Missing proof of business expenses
+- lost receipts: missing proof of business expenses

 Do your tax well and on time

-Tax planning reduces your annual tax bill significantly.
-Engage an accountant early in the year for maximum savings.
+Tax planning reduces your annual bill significantly.
+Engage an accountant early in the year and they'll develop strategies that legally minimise your tax burden, keeping more profits in your business.

 Improve your invoicing and cash flow